camunda/camunda-platform-get-started/README.md

 ![Task Type](images/camunda-modeler-task-type.png)

-To implement the logic we have to implement a job worker, check out the programming language [specific folders](#repository-structure) to find the job worker implementations.
+To implement the logic we have to implement a job worker.
+Check out the programming language [specific folders](#repository-structure) to find the job worker implementations.